bhaw9041/Fast_N_Fresh/README.md

 6. Add JavaFX library to the Build Path.
 7. Update the url, username and password in the Fast_N_Fresh project under path src.constants.DatabaseUserConstants as per one's Database configuration.
 7. Run the Main.java file.
 8. Go to Register Page and register the user.
-Upon successful registration, login into your account and Voila!!
-Start your shopping on our platform Fast_N_Fresh.
+9. Upon successful registration, login into your account.
+10. Voila!!
+Start your grocery shopping on our platform Fast_N_Fresh.